-With hundreds of places to choose from, you won't have trouble finding delicious food wherever you end up in this beautiful beach destination.
+With hundreds of places Outer Banks restaurants, you won't have trouble finding delicious food wherever you end up in this beautiful beach destination.
 Be sure to check out my list of things to do in the Outer Banks NC, too.

 Lifesaving Station at Sanderling Resort